joshbressers/gullible/README.txt

 !exploitable.
 Gullible is a synonym of exploitable in the right context.

-Our initial set of testing will use the list Apple included in tehir CrashWrangler announcement:
+Our initial set of testing will use the list Apple included in their CrashWrangler announcement:

 Exploitable if: